MariannaLitoshenko/hello-world/README.md

 Thanks for reading!
 Hope I did this right.
-Connect with me on (https://linkedin.com/in/marianna-litoshenko/ "My LinkedIn")
+Connect with me on [My LinkedIn Page](https://linkedin.com/in/marianna-litoshenko/).